Frequently Asked Questions

 What are my chances of being offered a place?

-There is great competition for places in Trinity.
-Therefore not everyone who applies will be offered a place.
+There are places reserved for mature students on every course in Trinity.
+However, there is great competition for places and not everyone who applies will be offered a place.
 It is important in your application to demonstrate that you have a keen interest in the course and, if possible, relevant work or study in the area.
 Applicants will be short listed on the basis of the information contained in the application form and, in most cases, will be called for an interview.
 In the interview you will be required to demonstrate your passion for and knowledge of the course.
 The interviews take place from mid-March to the end of May each year.
 Applicants will be notified of all decisions by the Admissions team and an offer will be made by the CAO.